mosbth/lydia/README.md

 This project is used while teaching advanced PHP-programming with Model View Controller (MVC) frameworks with a taste of Content Management Framework (CMF).

-Material below is mainly in swedish.
+Material in below links are mainly in swedish.

 * http://dbwebb.se/lydia/current (try out the code)
 * http://dbwebb.se/f/123 (forum with some tutorials on how the code was built, only in swedish)

 History